Trigger Warning: Dental treatment, needles, blood and drugs (prescribed).

 The dentist told me on Monday – if you get extreme pain that won’t go away, especially if you have a fever or swelling, phone an emergency dentist (here’s information on how to find an emergency NHS dentist).
-If it’s unbearable, go to A&E. Always follow the instructions on any over the counter painkillers and avoid aspirin if bleeding may be an issue.
-One course of antibiotics later, the pain was back to ‘just really f*cking irritating’ rather than ‘get me some pliers.’
+If it’s unbearable, go to A&E. Always follow the instructions on any over-the-counter painkillers and avoid aspirin if bleeding may be an issue.
+One course of antibiotics later, the pain was back to ‘just really irritating’ rather than get me some pliers.

 Stage 2: Caroline cannot follow simple instructions